Dominjka/Dominjka/README.md

 ### Hi,

-My name is Dominika Giugno and I am an aspiring manual tester who would like to take on new challenges.
+My name is Dominika Giugno and I am a manual software tester.
-Last months I have been developing myself in the area of **software quality**.
+Over the past few months, I have been focusing on expanding my knowledge and skills in the field of **software quality**.
-I have finished a **testing course** and started testing Web- and mobile applications at **uTest** - a crowd testing platform.
-I am taking a part of **DARE IT** Mentoring Program where I work with my mentor on improving my testing skills, learning new tools and getting knowledge in the area of:
+I completed a **testing course** and gained practical experience by testing web and mobile applications on **uTest**, a crowd testing platform.
+Additionally, I participated in the **DARE IT** Mentoring Program, where I have been working with a mentor to improve my testing skills, explore new tools, and gain expertise in areas such as:
 - SQL
 - Github, Git
 - API (REST, SOAP)
 - Postman
-- Devtools
+- Devtools.

+Recently, I completed a 2-month **Quality Assurance Internship**, and I am currently employed as a **software tester**.

 I am also preparing myself to take the **ISTQB Foundation level** exam.